-Yoga Anatomy Academy’s online mentorship program contains weekly modules, live chats, home study and group discussions help you to integrate intelligent anatomy into your yoga practice and teaching.
+Yoga Anatomy Academy’s online mentorship program contains 12 in-depth modules, live chats, home study and group discussions help you to integrate intelligent anatomy into your yoga practice and teaching.
 Create a sustainable, wise yoga asana practice.

 Yoga Anatomy Academy is helmed by a doctor of physical therapy, who has treated thousands of patients 1-on-1, has taught yoga for more than 17 years and studied multiple yoga traditions.

-Get nuanced, accurate information right here in a supportive, live, community.
+Get nuanced, accurate information right here in a supportive, live, community with direct access to a trained medical professional who started her career in yoga (and never left).

 12-Week Mentorship Break-Down